abg3/Dog-Breed-Classifier-using-CNN/README.md

 # Acknowledgements

-Thank you Udacity for providing this opportunity to work on this project!
+Thank you Udacity for providing the opportunity to work on this project!